Join the Largest Ostomy Community

 Hello people.Thanks for your comments.
 It is good to have any kind of feedback.
 I also love it when people join in the conversation with their own rhyming stuff!Best wishesBill

-What non-ostemates don't ever really 'get'.
+What non-osteomates don't ever really 'get'.
 Nice.

-Is this mucos from your ostomy or rectum?
-Sometimes in surgery they leave the rectum or sometimes some sigmoid colon( above rectum ).
+Is this mucus from your ostomy or rectum?
+Sometimes in surgery, they leave the rectum or sometimes some sigmoid colon (above rectum).
 Reasons?
-Well, if you want to later convert to whats is know as a j pouch...sometimes more than one surgery is involved, so they remove this later.
-Two, because some complication, again removed later..usually.
+Well, if you want to later convert to what is known as a J pouch...sometimes more than one surgery is involved, so they remove this later.
+Two, because of some complications, again removed later...usually.
 Also, some people have the rectum or part intact because they don't want to damage sphincter muscles.
-So indoing so, you can still have some left over problems in there.
-In that case, it may need monitored over time via scope.
+So in doing so, you can still have some leftover problems in there.
+In that case, it may need to be monitored over time via scope.
 If that's the case, this can be quite normal.
-If it is a problem there are some medications to help with that.
-Gl.
-Dcrazy- Aka Rick Bitty.
+If it is a problem, there are some medications to help with that.
+Good luck.
+Dcrazy - Aka Rick Bitty.

 Hello Rabbit,I think you are right - but more importantly you have suggested a great subject for another poem!
 Thanks.AND hello dcrasy: I got a bit of a crick in my neck trying to view your profile photo - but that 'aside', the mucus to which I refer is from the rectal stump which was 'left' after the surgery.
 The reason I was given was that the ostomy was relatively minor surgery and the removal of the stump was 'major'surgery.
 Personally, I wasn't over-keen on any surgery at all and having been seriously incontinent for many years and managed it, I thought that this would also be manageable.
 My writing of rhyming verses simply helps me to express feelings that might otherwise get bottled up inside and cause even bigger problems.
 As it is I don't really have huge problems that cannot be overcome or lived with.
 What I like about blogging on this site is that there are people who might read the poetry in an interested, mature and understanding way.
 I really appreciate the comments received and I also appreciate the fact that I can see how many people actually read the stuff even if they don't comment.Best wishesBill

 Thank you for your wonderful poem!!!
 You so nicely stated my biggest problem.
-Going to visit where there is no hand held shower head and am wondering if I can handle that and still get clean.
+Going to visit where there is no handheld showerhead and am wondering if I can handle that and still get clean.
 A stupid thing to worry about!!

 Hello Margy,Thanks for your posts.
 It's not a stupid thing to worry about.
 Sometimes a 'flusher' is just what you need.I am trying to design a water bag that won't take up much room and can be both filled and pressurised to make a hand held shower and/or irrigator.I already have a permanent, non-portable one in my bathroom that works fine for both purposes.And hello dcrazy!Great to know you write poems as well - how about sharing some!
 Best wishesBill

 Bill, good reflection.
-Rectal mucus is a dreadful nuisance sometimes but I guess it's one of nature's many ways to keep our systems healthy.
+Rectal mucus is a dreadful nuisance sometimes, but I guess it's one of nature's many ways to keep our systems healthy.
 My doctor said that removal of the stump was a very complex procedure and there would be no sense trading in one problem only to create others.
-It's my job now to manage the problem and that means I have to learn more about it through careful observation and a little experimentation.
+It's my job now to manage the problem, and that means I have to learn more about it through careful observation and a little experimentation.
 I have some dry days, some light days, and some heavy days when the flow is constant.
 Most of my efforts thus far have been in damage control: I plug the butt with tissues rolled into cigarette shapes and line my briefs with a sheet or two of Bounty and then change as often as necessary.
-At this time I plan to pay a little more attention to how my rectal discharge system works.
-I know if I get dehydrated or if I sit too long my flow will increase.
-I am going to experiment with enemas to see they can reduce the flow.
+At this time, I plan to pay a little more attention to how my rectal discharge system works.
+I know if I get dehydrated or if I sit too long, my flow will increase.
+I am going to experiment with enemas to see if they can reduce the flow.
 I will also pay attention to conditions which surround high flow periods, e.g., time of day, diet, activities, stress, etc. I have read that our brains are all wired differently, well, maybe some other parts too.
 My former GI doctor wrote a book 20 years ago about listening to your gut.
 I will try to listen better in hopes of getting a little better control over this annoying issue.
 PB

 Hello Primeboy.Thank you so much for your thoughtful and informative post.
 Your doctor seems to have said more or less what mine did - 'after' I went back to explain to him what I think he should have explained to me prior to the op.
 I do like your approach of observation and experimentation and let us know if you find anything out that might also be useful for us.
 Personally, I shied away from stuffing toilet paper up and opted for the tampons instead.
 At least they have a bit of string by which they can be extracted when necessary.
 Also they have been tried and tested by women 'guinea-pigs' before being sold on the open market.It has occured to me more than once, that in practice and substance women's periods are not too dissimilar in outcomes to the problems we face with the anal stump mucus (and in my case blood) They don't seem to make a great fuss about the management of it on a regular basis so I figure that the same should apply to me.
 The incontinence pads are useful but they don't seem to soak it up as well as toilet paper.
 However, on more than one occasion the toilet paper has come adrift and ended up on the floor.
 Fortunately it is only me that recognises it for what it is and it can be quickly and discreetly picked up and disposed of without anyone noticing.Perhaps Bounty is a better option in that regard.Keep up the good work observing, exploring and experimenting.
 Best wishes Bill

-Bill, You are such a Godsend!!
+Bill, you are such a godsend!!
 I love your poem!
-Every time that slimy problem arises, I think of it and laugh and am at peace with the interruptions especially after learning the complications of removal surgery.
-Sort of a normal abnormal to add to my ever growing list lol!
+Every time that slimy problem arises, I think of it and laugh and am at peace with the interruptions, especially after learning the complications of removal surgery.
+Sort of a normal abnormal to add to my ever-growing list lol!

 Hello Margy.Thank you for your post.
 It is so good to have feedback about the poems.
 This is especially so when someone says they gain something from it and can smile at the concepts.
 In some ways it is a form of subtle 'just for laughs'.
 Best wishes Bill

 I also have a bloody discharge which the Dr. told me after my surgery, I would have.
 I just use panty liners and change as needed.
-I've had an illeostomy since 1995 and I think it has gotten worse as I've gotten older.
+I've had an ileostomy since 1995 and I think it has gotten worse as I've gotten older.

 Hello shebug,Getting older doesn't seem to have many advantages.
 However, Many of the things that now go wrong with my physical frame and my mind, I can put down to the 'natural' process of ageing.
 Whereas before, I used to be much more concerned that there might be something 'wrong'.
 Best wishes Bill